EricMa206/Module3Project/README.md

 H3 - The difference in how legislators voted is significantly affected by whether there are more private prisons in their state.

-H4 - The difference in how legislators voted is significantly affected by whether the crime rates are high or low in their home state.
+H4 - The difference in how legislators voted is significantly affected by whether the crime rates are high or low in their home state. - didn't test

 ## Data Sets ##